 The F-35 Lightning II will complement the Navy's F/A-18E/F Super Hornet and the Air Force F-22 Raptor and will replace the Marine Corps AV-8B Harrier II, the Navy F/A-18C/D Hornet and the Air Force A-10 Thunderbolt II and F-16 Fighting Falcon.
 The F-35 will provide all–weather, precision, stealthy, air–to–air and air-to-ground strike capability, including direct attack on the most lethal surface–to–air missiles and air defenses.

 In FY 2013, the budget provides funding for 29 aircraft: 4x F-35C CV for the Navy, 6 F-35B STOVL for the Marine Corps, and 19 F-35A CTOL for the Air Force.
-Procurement funds in the amount of $4,886.2M have been allocated to the F-35 - including $-822.0M in sequestration cuts - Click for sequestration data for this program.
+Procurement funds in the amount of $4,886.2M have been allocated to the F-35 - net of $822.0M in sequestration cuts - Click for sequestration data for this program.